tolo/InterfaCSS/README.markdown

 `imageView`, `contentView`, `backgroundView`, `selectedBackgroundView`, `multipleSelectionBackgroundView`, `titleLabel`, `textLabel`, `detailTextLabel`, `inputView`, `inputAccessoryView`, `tableHeaderView`, `tableFooterView` and `backgroundView`.
 * Support properties that are bound to a certain `UIControlState` (for instance): `titleColor(highlighted): red;`
 * Support for locking a property to its current value (through the `current` keyword / value).
+* Support for expressing a range of different [value types](https://github.com/tolo/InterfaCSS/wiki/Stylesheet-Property-Reference#PropertyValueTypes), such as fonts, colors, images, transform, insets, offsets, rects, enums, [attributed strings](https://github.com/tolo/InterfaCSS/wiki/Stylesheet-Property-Reference#NSAttributedString) etc.

 Furthermore, InterfaCSS also supports some Sass/Less-like features: